mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 If instead of random sampling, you want to use conditional logic to control which sessions to record, then your application code can derive its own yes/no decision, and then force a session recording to start after SDK initialization by calling `mixpanel.start_session_recording()`.

-If you want to only record certain parts of a single-page application with no new mixpanel.init calls, you can also use our [Start / Stop recorder methods](/docs/tracking-methods/sdks/javascript#recorder-methods).
+If you want to only record certain parts of a single-page application with no new mixpanel.init calls, you can also use our [Start / Stop methods](/docs/tracking-methods/sdks/javascript#session-replay-methods).

 ### How soon are Replays available for viewing after a session begins?